Change Started

 Watching some good documentaries and movies on elephants would take a little of your time and will make you learn more about Elephants and the issues the animals face.

-Lastly, you could even invest in some projects dedicated to offering lucrative and sustainable livelihoods to individuals who reside alongside elephants.
+Lastly, you could even invest in projects that offer lucrative and sustainable livelihoods to individuals who reside alongside elephants.

-Whichever way works best for you, ensure that you celebrate this day by getting involved in activities that help the elephant population worldwide.
+Whichever way works best for you, ensure that you celebrate this day by participating in activities that help the elephant population worldwide.

 You can make a huge difference by doing your part.